 Electronic checks (e-checks) can be submitted online authorizing payment from a US checking or savings account.
 You will need to have valid account and routing numbers to complete this transaction.

-Checks and money orders can be mailed to the Cashier’s Office.
+Checks and money orders can be mailed to the Finance & Accounting Office.
 All mailed payments must be received by close of business on the fee payment deadline to be considered on time.
 Postmarked dates are not considered on time.

 Mailed payments should be sent to the following address: